dharapandya85/crowdfunding/README.md

 ## npm i ethers@version

 Split your terminal to run your nodes
-## npm hardhat node
+## npx hardhat node

 Deploy your test file and get the address
-## npm hardhat run --network localhost folder/file.js
+## npx hardhat run --network localhost folder/file.js

 Test on localhost